nobuto-m/nobuto-m.github.io/content/en/post/2025/how-to-prevent-trackpoint-events-from-waking-up-thinkpad-t14-gen-5-amd-from-suspend/index.md

 I was hoping that Gen 5 would make a difference and it did when it comes to the power source event.
 However, frequent wakeup due to the trackpoint event remained the same so I started to dig in.

-## Disabling touchpad as a wakeup source
+## Disabling touchpad as a wakeup source on T14 Gen 5 AMD

 Disabling touchpad events as a wakeup source is straightforward.
-You should be able to find a touchpad device in the udev device tree as follows.
+You should be able to find the touchpad device, `ELAN0676:00 04F3:3195 Touchpad`, in the udev device tree as follows.

 ```bash
 $ udevadm info --tree